clvrai/create/README.md

 ## (5) Defining Tasks
 See [`examples/create_task.ipynb`](https://github.com/gitlimlab/CREATE/blob/master/examples/create_task.ipynb) for an example on how to define custom tasks.

 You can also create custom tasks in CREATE with ease.
-Simply define the level in JSON and you are good to go.
+Simply define the task 'ABC' in JSON and you can use it as `CreateLevelABC-v0`.
-An example JSON definition of a task is shown below:
+An example JSON definition of `Moving` task is shown below:
 ```
 {
      'name' :  'Moving' ,